New Garside structures and applications to Artin groups: Introduction

-Garside groups in this article always means Garside groups of finite type, i.e. the Garside element has finitely many divisors.
+Garside group in this article always means Garside group of finite type, i.e. the Garside element has finitely many divisors.
 If it has infinitely many, then we will call it a \emph{quasi-Garside} group.
-Garside groups are known to enjoy a long list of nice geometric, group theoretic and topological properties - they are biautomatic \cite{charney1992artin,dehornoy2002groupes}, hence have solvable word problems and conjugacy problems, they are torsion-free, and admit finite $K(\pi,1)$ spaces \cite{charney2004bestvina,dehornoy2003homology}, they act geometrically on Helly graphs and on injective metric spaces \cite{huang_osajda_helly,haettel_helly_kpi1}, hence satisfies the Farrell-Jones conjecture and coarse Baum-Connes conjecture \cite{helly_groups} etc. Also Garside groups of finite or infinite type plays central role in the proof of the $K(\pi,1)$-conjecture for different classes of complex hyperplane complements, see \cite{deligne,bessis_finite_complex_Kpi1,mccammond_sulway,paolini_salvetti}.
+Garside groups are known to enjoy a long list of nice geometric, group theoretic and topological properties - they are biautomatic \cite{charney1992artin,dehornoy2002groupes}, hence have solvable word problems and conjugacy problems, they are torsion-free, and admit finite $K(\pi,1)$ spaces \cite{charney2004bestvina,dehornoy2003homology}, they act geometrically on Helly graphs and injective metric spaces \cite{huang_osajda_helly,haettel_helly_kpi1}, hence satisfy the Farrell-Jones conjecture and coarse Baum-Connes conjecture \cite{helly_groups} etc. Also, Garside groups of finite or infinite type play a central role in the proof of the $K(\pi,1)$-conjecture for different classes of complex hyperplane complements, see \cite{deligne,bessis_finite_complex_Kpi1,mccammond_sulway,paolini_salvetti}.